Tom McCall Waterfront Park: Japanese American Historical Plaza

-Police Memorial
+Police memorial

 The police memorial was constructed in 1993 at Southwest Jefferson adjacent to the Hawthorne Bridge.
 It is dedicated to Portland Police who have laid down their lives in the line of duty.

 Rose Building

 The Portland Rose Festival Foundation headquarters are located in a historic Northwest Modernist building designed by noted Portland architect John Yeon in 1948 to be the Portland Visitors Information Center.

 Salmon Street Springs

 Salmon Street Springs is an artistic and play fountain that is extremely popular in the summer.
 It was dedicated in 1988 and recycles up to 4924 USgal of water per minute through as many as 137 jets.

 Saturday Market Pavilion

 A contemporary open-sided pavilion just north of the Bill Naito Legacy Fountain shelters Portland's Saturday Market on the weekends from March until December.

 Sternwheeler Portland

 The 1947 sternwheeler Portland, docked at Waterfront Park, houses the Oregon Maritime Center and Museum.
+The sternwheeler is only sporadically accessible, as the museum does not abide by its posted open hours and is frequently closed without notice.